 TV - Apr 19, 1991

 This is a heart-warming story with three little ghost called There, Here and Where.
 They are not scary like usual ghosts but pretty and mischievous like human children.
 Of course they sometimes surprise people by disappearing or flying, but they are loved as children's friends.
+Each episode consists of two stories.

 TV - Apr 9, 1991